Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Implement clickable control objects, which don't collide.
 This should be possible with <https://pybullet.org/Bullet/BulletFull/classbtGhostObject.html#details>
   - Should be tied together with the spline
 - [ ] Make a component for if a entity is allowed to be manipulated with the gizmo and which ones.
+- [ ] There is probably a lot of memory leaks from using new in relation to physics.
+- [ ] Rework the spline class, it should only compute once it is dirty which should only happen on changes in the transform.
+- [ ] Sensors should not scale.
+But there should still be a way to scale the control point.

 ### Descriptor Layout Idea